followmyutopia/devextreme-documentation/concepts/05 Widgets/PivotGrid/030 Data Binding/10 Provide Data/30 Using an OLAP.md

 [note] If you use another OLAP server that supports an XMLA standard, refer to the documentation for this server and learn how to configure HTTP access to it, then jump to step 6 of the list below.

 1.&nbsp;Install Microsoft Analysis Services.
-For details, refer to the [How to: Install Analysis Services by Using Setup](https://msdn.microsoft.com/en-us/library/ms143764(v=sql.100).aspx) MSDN article.
+For details, refer to the <a href="https://msdn.microsoft.com/en-us/library/ms143764(v=sql.100" target="_blank">How to: Install Analysis Services by Using Setup</a>.aspx) MSDN article.

-2.&nbsp;Install **SQL Server Data Tools ― Business Intelligence** for your version of Visual Studio ([Visual Studio 2012 version](https://www.microsoft.com/en-us/download/details.aspx?id=36843)).
+2.&nbsp;Install **SQL Server Data Tools ― Business Intelligence** for your version of Visual Studio (<a href="https://www.microsoft.com/en-us/download/details.aspx?id=36843" target="_blank">Visual Studio 2012 version</a>).

 3.&nbsp;Create a new project and define a Cube.
-For details, refer to the [Multidimensional Modeling](https://msdn.microsoft.com/en-us/library/ms170208.aspx) MSDN tutorial.
-If you would like to use sample data instead of your own, refer to the [Install Sample Data and Projects](https://msdn.microsoft.com/en-us/library/hh403424.aspx) MSDN article.
+For details, refer to the <a href="https://msdn.microsoft.com/en-us/library/ms170208.aspx" target="_blank">Multidimensional Modeling</a> MSDN tutorial.
+If you would like to use sample data instead of your own, refer to the <a href="https://msdn.microsoft.com/en-us/library/hh403424.aspx" target="_blank">Install Sample Data and Projects</a> MSDN article.

 4.&nbsp;Configure HTTP access to the Analysis Services.
-For details, refer to the [Configure HTTP Access to Analysis Services on Internet Information Services (IIS) 8.0](https://technet.microsoft.com/en-us/library/gg492140.aspx) MSDN article.
+For details, refer to the <a href="https://technet.microsoft.com/en-us/library/gg492140.aspx" target="_blank">Configure HTTP Access to Analysis Services on Internet Information Services (IIS) 8.0</a> MSDN article.

 5.&nbsp;Configure IIS to allow cross-domain access to the OLAP application created in step 4.